jlperla/web-academic/content/post/ubc-course-advice/index.md

 ### Advanced Economics Courses

 Math courses have their own focus on theory and proofs.
 You should also learn more on how to use these tools, which can be a very different experience.
 Economics courses are suitable to bridge the gap between math and how we actually use it in graduate program and beyond.
-In particular, for your 4th year economics courses make sure to take (in order of importance, but you should take all if offereed)
+In particular, for your 4th year economics courses make sure to take (in order of importance, but you should take all if offered)

 *   **ECON 420**: Optimization and Economic Theory
 *   **ECON 421**: Introduction to Game Theory and Applications